noopstudios/laravel-revenue-cat/README.md

 php artisan route:list | grep revenuecat
 ```

-You should see the webhook route listed with the name `cashier-revenue-cat.webhook`.
+You should see the webhook route listed with the name `revenue-cat.webhook`.

 ### Common Route Registration Issues